10 frequently asked first-time buyer questions answered

 4 MIN READ

-First-time buyers frequently have a lot of questions about mortgages.
+First-time buyers understandably have lots of frequently asked questions (FAQs) about mortgages.

 Not only is getting a mortgage and buying a home one of the biggest financial decisions you’ll ever make, there’s also a lot of jargon to get your head around.